swarkn/LIShelpers/README.md

 $ sudo zypper in python3-Pillow
 ```

-Now, there are only some "non-standard" packages left.
+There are only some "non-standard" packages left missing.
 Just install them by using pip.

 ```cmd
 $ sudo pip install gtts